Curry returns to lead Warriors past Pistons

 The Golden State win, coupled with Denver’s loss at Indiana earlier in the day, allowed the Warriors (50-23) to move a half-game ahead of the Nuggets (49-23) in the race for the best record in the Western Conference.

-The 50-win season was the sixth straight for the Warriors, their fifth in a row under coach Steve Kerr.
+The 50-win season is the sixth straight for the Warriors, their fifth in a row under coach Steve Kerr.

 In a matchup between two teams playing the second night of a back-to-back, with both having lost Saturday, the Warriors finally created some distance between themselves and the Pistons with a 9-0 burst late in the second period.

-Note: EditorsNote: Adds Charlotte to fourth graf; corrects Warriors’ shooting percentage (10th graf); a few other minor changes